BottCode/Evaluating-a-multicore-Mixed-Criticality-System-implementation-against-a-temporal-isolation-kernel/results/xu-burns-real-execution/backup_DRS/e1/report_executions_e1.md

 #### **Schedulability for each level**

 The tasksets with i) at least one migrating task and ii) marked as schedulable by the RTA are executed on a real target, in order to see how many of them are also schedulable in a real-world scenario.
-The following graph shows, for each "2.1" level (x-axis), the percentage of:
+The following graph shows, for each "Utilization" level (x-axis), the percentage of:

    - Actually schedulable tasksets, i.e. those that have all tasks that meet their deadlines;
    - Deadline Missed tasksets, i.e. those in which (at least) a tasks did not meet (at least) one of its deadlines;